ngxs/store/docs/advanced/errors.md

     } catch (err) {
       console.log('error', err);
       // throw err;
-      // If you forward an error further, then an automatic unsubscription from the stream will occur.
+      // Automatic unsubscription will occur if you use the `throw` statement here.
+Skip it if you don't want the stream to be completed on error.
       // Do not do this if you do not want it.
     }
   })